Children’s Growth Plates:

 Trauma

-A fall or collision is responsible for about 30% of growth plate injuries.
+A fall or collision results in about 30% of growth plate injuries.
 This usually occurs while playing contact sports, like soccer, football, and basketball.
 Recreational activities, such as skiing and skateboarding, cause about 20% of plate injuries while the remaining 50% are due to general accidents.

 Overuse/ repetitive injuries

-An example of this type of injury is the little league baseball shoulder.
+An example of this type of injury is the Little League baseball shoulder.
 Growth plates can get damaged by chronic stress or repetitive movement.
 For example, when our little leaguer throws balls too much.
 This stress or repetitive moment of his or her shoulder can lead to pain and swelling.
-This type of damage can also occur in the wrists of gymnasts and the body of athletes that participate in repetitive training.
+This type of damage can also occur in the wrists of gymnasts and the body of athletes who participate in repetitive training.

 Growth Plate Fractures